 The Game Changers Project

-The GAME CHANGERS PROJECT is a national fellowship program for emerging filmmakers of color in partnership with community-based organizations dedicated to improving outcomes for boys and men of color and other under-represented groups.
+The GAME CHANGERS PROJECT (circa 2011-2017) was a national fellowship program for emerging filmmakers of color in partnership with community-based organizations dedicated to improving outcomes for boys and men of color and other many other under-represented groups.
 Note: Due to funding, the program is currently in hiatus.

-The purpose of the fellowship is to catalyze “activist storytellers” across the nation who will regularly shoot, edit, and produce 6-minute “micro-documentaries” and narratives about males of color (and other underrepresented groups) in America who are “changing the game” in various areas such as education, technology and innovation, social equity, immigration reform, health and wellness, entrepreneurship, fatherhood, gender equity, etc..
-During a six-month fellowship, Game Changer fellows are “embedded” within local community-based organizations and produce short films to advocate the organization’s mission.
+The purpose of the fellowship was to catalyze “activist storytellers” across the nation who will regularly shoot, edit, and produce 6-minute “micro-documentaries” and narratives about males of color (and other underrepresented groups) in America who are “changing the game” in various areas such as education, technology and innovation, social equity, immigration reform, health and wellness, entrepreneurship, fatherhood, gender equity, etc..
+During a six-month fellowship, Game Changer fellows were “embedded” within local community-based organizations and produce short films to advocate the organization’s mission.
 Fellows produce short films on the work of unheralded community heroes, technology innovators, health and environmental leaders, social justice advocates, ex-offenders, thought leaders, celebrities, professional athletes, and individuals working to improve outcomes for African American men and boys.

 The Game Changers Project is a non-profit enterprise of Forward Ever Media and is/has been generously supported by the Heinz Endowments, the California Endowments, the Open Society Foundations and others.

-The Game Changers Project is currently in production in eight US cities: New York, Philadelphia, Pittsburgh, Chicago, Milwaukee, New Orleans, Los Angeles, and Oakland.
+The Game Changers Project was in production in eight US cities: New York, Philadelphia, Pittsburgh, Chicago, Milwaukee, New Orleans, Los Angeles, and Oakland.

 GCP at Festivals

-We encourage our filmmakers to attend and submit their work to both local and national film festivals and events such as the Sundance Film Festival.
-We strive to change the conversation about inclusion and new audience development for underrepresented stories.
+Filmmakers attended and submitted their work to both local and national film festivals and events such as the Sundance Film Festival.
+We pushed to change the conversation about inclusion and new audience development for underrepresented stories.